The London Stock Exchange outlines AIM due diligence requirements

 - If any concerns arise that cannot be reconciled, a Nomad should consider how they impact upon appropriateness.
 It is of key importance that if the concerns are material and cannot be resolved, then a Nomad may be unable to conclude that the individual is suitable to be a director.
 Depending on the circumstances, this may extend to concerns that remain unproven.

-- In circumstances where a Nomad is required to conduct due diligence into substantial shareholders or an individual able to exert significant influence or control over the company, the principles regarding due diligence on directors above can be equally applied as guidance.
+- Where a Nomad is required to conduct due diligence into substantial shareholders or an individual able to exert significant influence or control over the company, the principles regarding due diligence on directors above can be equally applied as guidance.